 Bob has posted this holiday message every year since it was originally published on 12/23/2011.
-Admittedly, this year feels a bit different, as the drama surrounding the recent election seems to have put the drive for Political Correctness on it’s heels.
-The phrase “Merry Christmas” has once again returned as an acceptable part of the country’s vernacular.
+This year the atmosphere of “political correctness” continues to evolve in the post 2016 election period, and the phrase “Merry Christmas” once again seems to be an acceptable part of the country’s vernacular.
 However, different cultures and beliefs need to be respected, so he felt publishing this was still appropriate for the period.
 It has been updated to reflect the current calendar:

 As I have stated here before, and as people who know me will attest, I am NOT a person who subscribes easily to the notion of political correctness.
 So it is with no great simplicity that I attempt to wish you well within what has become a highly contentious topic.

 Personally, I am a “Merry Christmas” kind of guy.
 I freely use that phrase with my friends and associates, and think that by far the vast majority of our country men and women respond positively to that term.
 I am equally consistent in the wishing of “Happy Hanukah” to my Jewish friends, although I have detected no great resentment from them if someone inadvertently wishes them a Merry Christmas.